 - Learn a bit about improving your body language as it can make your delivery a lot more effective.
 Read about laughter, posture and how to hold your drink in 18 ways to improve your body language.

-Hogging the spot-light
+5. Hogging the spot-light.

 Everyone involved in a conversation should get their time in the spotlight.
 Don’t interrupt someone when they are telling some anecdote or their view on what you are discussing to divert the attention back to yourself.

-Having to be right
+6. Having to be right.

 It’s a more of a way to keep a good mood going.
 No one will be that impressed if you “win” every conversation.

-Talking about a weird or negative topic
+7. Talking about a weird or negative topic.

 Talking about your bad health or relationships, your crappy job or boss, serial killers, technical lingo that only you and some other guy understands or anything that sucks the positive energy out of the conversation are topics to steer clear from.

 Don’t prattle on about your new car for 10 minutes oblivious to your surroundings.
 Always be prepared to drop a subject when you start to bore people.

 One good way to have something interesting to say is simply to lead an interesting life.
 And to focus on the positive stuff.

 Another way is just to be genuinely interested.
-As Dale Carnegie said:

 “You can make more friends in two months by becoming really interested in other people than you can in two years by trying to get other people interested in you.
 Which is just another way of saying that the way to make a friend is to be one.”

 Meaning: talking for what seems like hours about one topic.

 Opening up a bit and not clinging desperately to one topic will make the conversation feel more relaxed and open.
 You will come across like a person who can talk about many things with ease.

 If someone shares an experience, open up too and share one of your experiences.
 Don’t just stand there nodding and answer with short sentences.

 When needed, be proactive and be the first one to open up and invest in the conversation.
 One way is by replacing some questions with statements.

-Not contributing much
+10. Not contributing much.

 You might feel that you don’t have much to contribute to a conversation.
 But try anyway.

 Develop your personal knowledge-bank by expanding your view of interesting things in the world.
 Read the newspapers and keep an eye on new water cooler-topics.

 Work on your body language, how you talk and try assuming rapport to improve your communication skills.

 Instead, pick out the three most important things that you feel needs improving.
 Work on them every day for 3-4 weeks.
 Notice the difference and keep at it.